phuocnguyen2201/info-sec/h4-webbed.md

 ## A02:2021 – Cryptographic Failures
 ### Overview
-1. Previous known as Sensitive Data Exposure, simply it is an leak sensitive data by bad habit or by acident.
+1. Previous known as Sensitive Data Exposure, simply it is a leak sensitive data by bad habit or by acident.

 ### Example.
 1. CWE-259: Use of Hard-coded Password: when you save the account within the code, instead somewhere else more secure like config file.